 NEAR needs to have the best founder experience.
-When building their organization, they should have easy access to the information they need to make good decisions about hiring, incorporation, compensation, legal and regulatory matters.
-They should have easy access to a clear menu of financing options and support as they navigate them.
-They should have access to an informed, engaged and highly competent pool of human resources for all the roles they need to hire for.
+When building their organization, they have easy access to the information they need to make good decisions about hiring, incorporation, compensation, legal and regulatory matters.
+They have easy access to a clear menu of financing options and support as they navigate them.
+They have access to an informed, engaged and highly competent pool of human resources for all the roles they need to hire for.

 The NF’s goal is to accomplish these things indirectly.
 Thus, rather than operating in the ecosystem as an active participant, wherever possible it will make sure this vision is realized by other members of the community in a high quality, scalable and ultimately self-sufficient manner.

-What does success for the NEAR project look like?
+What does success for the NEAR ecosystem look like?
 Ultimately, it comes down to adoption — that the platform and its underlying protocol are in active use by a huge number of people and businesses around the world.
-While there are many ways to measure this, the most straightforward 3 which can be used to determine success in the next 18 months are that the NEAR ecosystem should generate the most economic activity (GMV), support the highest total market cap of projects and host the most active users of any other blockchain-based ecosystem.
+While there are many ways to measure this, the most straightforward 3 which can be used to determine success in the next 18 months are that the NEAR ecosystem generates the most economic activity (GMV), support the highest total market cap of projects and host the most active users of any other blockchain-based ecosystem.

 Analogues for understanding the NF

 The NF’s mandate to provide support for the ecosystem, without actively operating it, doesn’t map exactly to any existing business model.
 It is closest to a full-service venture capital firm like a16z — its “portfolio” comprises all of the applications and companies that operate within the NEAR ecosystem.
 The NF’s job is to allocate them the resources they need to be successful while supporting them in whatever ways possible.
 All of this occurs within an extremely fast-moving, tech-forward and competitive space.

 There are a few key differences between the NF and a full-service VC: